 Your cookware is now ready for use.

 To cure a griddle or a pizza dish, just put it back in the oven for about an hour after greasing it.

-Once the treatment has been completed, the stone will change its hue from grey to charcoal black, still showing the natural streaky patterns of the stone.
-You may grease and heat the cookware once again if you wish a deeper hue.
-Daily use and contact with food will darken the stone anyway in the course of time.
+Once the treatment has been completed, the stone will change its hue from grey to charcoal black, still showing the natural streaked patterns of the stone.
+You may grease and heat the cookware once again if you prefer a deeper hue.
+Daily use and contact with food will eventually darken the stone.

-The durability and safety of the stone depends on a simple preventive measure: AVOID THERMAL SHOCKS Always heat the cookware slowly on a low flame, always wait until it cools down to lukewarm before washing, never place a hot cookware on a cold surface.
+The durability and safety of the stone depends on a simple preventive measure: AVOID THERMAL SHOCKS Always heat the cookware slowly on a low flame, always wait until it cools down to a lukewarm temperature before washing, and never place hot cookware on a cold surface.
 AVOID FRYING FOR THE FIRST TEN TIMES OF USE

 Soapstone can be easily washed by hand or in the dishwasher without any special precaution.
 Though it has a natural non-stick property, soapstone is not like teflon.
-Should any food remains stick to the bottom, just let them soak for ten minutes in water and they’ll be easily removed.
+Should any food remains stick to the bottom, just let them soak for ten minutes in water and they can easily be removed.